bartekn/cold/README.md

   cold [command]

 Available Commands:
-  generate    Generates a new random key pair payment     Creates a transaction with Payment operation
+  generate    Generate a new random key pair payment     Create a transaction with Payment operation sign        Add a signature to transaction envelope

 Flags:
   -h, --help             help for cold